bitovi/bitscaffold/README.md

 - GET http://localhost:3000/api/Players
 - POST http://localhost:3000/api/Players

-# Project Customization
+## Project Customization

-While Scaffold gives you a lot of power out of the box many applications, especially as they grow in complexity, need to apply custom rules and logic to their CRUD operations.
+While Scaffold gives you a lot of power out of the box, many applications, especially as they grow in complexity, need to apply custom rules and logic to their CRUD operations.
 Scaffold is prepared for this as well, allowing you to easily and flexibly override any of the default behavior to fit your needs.
-Even though you have customized the solution you can still use many of the Scaffold helper functions and features to accelerate even your custom workflow development.
+Even though you have customized the solution you can still use many of the Scaffold helper functions and features to accelerate your custom workflow development.

 For example, if you had a new `User` model that needed special authorization rules you can quickly add this functionality yourself while still retaining all the other benefits of the Scaffold system.

-Lets take a look at our same sample application again, but this time make a few customizations
+Lets take a look at our same sample application again, but this time make a few customizations:

 ```typescript
 import Koa from "koa";